 Grief and Loss

-Experiencing the loss of a spouse, friends, or their health can trigger emotional distress that can lead to substance abuse to cope.
+Experiencing the loss of a spouse, friends, or one’s health can trigger emotional distress that can lead to substance abuse to cope.

 Retirement and Loss of Purpose and Identity